Vauxhall, Vauxhall Gardens

 Vauxhall was only a temporary station.
 The building of the Vauxhall Viaduct continued taking the line to Birmingham Station (now demolished) alongside the terminus of the London line at Curzon Street which still stands.
 The Vauxhall Viaduct is an engineering feat and carries the railway over twenty-eight arches across the River Rea into Curzon Street station.
 A second viaduct was built on top of it in 1852 to raise the line to the level of New Street Station.

 A good length of the viaduct was opened to view after the demolition of the Co-op Dairy on Vauxhall Road in 2006, although that site is now occupied by the headquarters of the West Midlands Fire Authority.
+That building is due for demolition with the building of the HS2 London-Birmingham line due to open in 2030.
 Stretching across the open countryside of the Rea valley viaduct must have been a dramatic sight from Ashted when it was first built.
 One hundred and sixty years later, this important monument of the railway age is still very much in use and it is protected with a Grade II listing.

 In the 19th century the crowded district of Vauxhall lay between the Grand Junction Birmingham-Liverpool Railway and the River Rea.
 The name Vauxhall has fallen out of use subsequent to the 1960s redevelopment of Nechells Green.